Dante's Inferno (1935 film): Cast

 This was Spencer Tracy's last film for Fox before moving to MGM.

 Production

 Development

 The film uses a conventional story of greed and dishonesty to project an image of the Inferno conjured up in Dante's 14th-century epic poem.
 Director Lachman had established a substantial reputation as a painter before embarking on a Hollywood career and he summoned his artistic vision to realise Dante's work in cinematographic form, drawing on the engravings of Gustave Doré.
 The film's reputation pivots on the 10 minute vision of the Inferno and reception has been mixed.
 Leslie Halliwell described it as "one of the most unexpected, imaginative and striking pieces of cinema in Hollywood's history," while Variety held that it was, "a pushover for vigorous exploitation."

 Release

 The 1935 film was produced by Fox Film Corporation just before the May 31, 1935 merger that created Twentieth Century-Fox, and so it was released as a Twentieth Century-Fox film.

+Magnascope

+In Philadelphia, the red-tinted hell scenes were projected in Magnascope, an early widescreen process.